Fashion Tariffs 101

 Although fashion’s supply chains have evolved considerably over the past decade alone, the tariffs governing that supply chain are still anchored in the policies that led to the Great Depression.

 Fashion tariffs are also regressive, not only by disproportionately taxing the disposable income of lower income American more than their richer counterparts, but also by charging higher tariff rates on product that they buy in greater quantities than wealthier Americans.
-For any conversation regarding new tariffs, it makes sense to address the longstanding gender discrimination.
+For any conversation regarding new tariffs, it makes sense to address the longstanding gender and income discrimination.

 A woman pulling a pink wallet out of a teal purse with the text "Those purchasing woman's clothing & shoes are facing a collective tariff disparity of $2B+ since 2018 alone"